 There are multiple restrictions on a partner's ability to deduct partnership losses (i.e., the passive loss rules, the at-risk rules, etc.).
 However, even if the deductibility of a partnership loss is suspended or limited by one of these restrictions, the full amount of the loss before any applicable limitations reduces the partner's outside basis, subject only to the zero basis rule.
 For example, Rev. Rul.
-89-7 states the partner's full amount of Section 179 expenses (additional first-year depreciation) reduces the partner's outside basis even if the partner cannot claim the full Section 179 deduction in his or her tax return.
+89-7 states the full amount of the partner's Section 179 deductions passed through by the partnership reduces the partner's outside basis even if the partner cannot claim the full Section 179 deduction due to partner-level limitations.